Gururajraibagi/UPI/README.md

 # UPI
-A Simple Javascript Upi project to explain how UPI payments works
+A Simple Javascript Upi project to explain how UPI payments works.